enderact/flappy/README.md

 Bird can lag at start as I have not added any lag timer but it will become smooth in some time This lag can be noticed by less jump height of the bird;

+Edit - Change the Visual studio settings for SFML, I have used my own paths for the libraries